edisonslightbulbs/3DINTACT/README.md

 }
 ```

-*   You can take a closer look at the implementation of the pipeline here
+*   You can take a closer look at each of the implemented pipeline modules here

 ```tex
 @inproceedings{3dintact-manuscript-2021,